bonzibudd/Fluent-Metro/.github/ISSUE_TEMPLATE/feature_request.md

 ### Describe the proposed feature
 A clear and concise description of what you want to be added.

-### Describe how the enhancement relates to your usage
+### Explain how the feature may be useful
-An explanation of how this feature may be useful.
+An explanation of how this feature may be helpful relating to your usage.

 ### Screenshots
 If possible, please provide one or more screenshots depicting your feature request.